-There are several funding and procurement mechanisms already available to support investment in land transport and the government expects to implement more of these during the term of GPS 2024.
+There are several funding and procurement mechanisms already available to support investment in land transport and the Government expects to implement more of these during the term of GPS 2024.

-The NZTA is expected to maximize its own revenue and consider opportunities to supplement that revenue with contributions from beneficiaries/users whenever possible.
+The NZTA is expected to maximise its own revenue and consider opportunities to supplement that revenue with contributions from beneficiaries/users whenever possible.
 "Maximising" its own revenue means ensuring that the amount spent on RUC investigations and enforcement is consistent with obtaining the most revenue, net of the investigation and enforcement costs.

 However, just maximising revenue does not go far enough, and alternative funding tools are required for investment in land transport.
-The Government expects the Ministry and NZTA to work together on the future of land transport revenue and report to the Minister within three months on this work.
+The Government expects the Ministry of Transport and the NZTA to work together on the future of land transport revenue.

+The Minister of Transport expects to announce next steps on the future of the revenue system by the end of 2024.
 This work programme should include how each of the following funding tools will be incorporated into the provision of investment in land transport: